 Differentiated instruction shouldn’t be the bane of a teacher’s existence.
 Though there are many ideas for differentiated instruction out there, it seems overwhelming to attempt to do this for every single one of your students, and often, the question “what is differentiation” still lingers.

 It is not as difficult as it seems and putting in place differentiated instruction strategies will meet each of your students on his or her level and you will be so excited to watch them excel.
 The “magic bullet”?
 Student-centered learning.

-When it comes to the idea of differentiation in the classroom and creating a student-centered environment, there is one thing that I have heard a number of times from the naysayers of student-centered learning:
+When answering the question, “what is differentiation in the classroom” and explaining the creation of a student-centered environment, there is one thing that I have heard a number of times from the naysayers of student-centered learning:

 “My students would NEVER do that!”